perez987/XMLFolderStructure/DOCS/IMPLEMENTATION.md

-# Implementation Summary: File Metadata and Syntax Highlighting
+# Implementation Summary: File Metadata, Syntax Highlighting, and Progress Indicator

 ## Overview
-This document summarizes the implementation of two new features for the XMLFolderStructure macOS application:
+This document summarizes the implementation of three features for the XMLFolderStructure macOS application:
 1. File size and modification date metadata in XML attributes
 2. Syntax highlighting for XML output display
+3. Progress indicator for large directories

 ## Changes Made